Berkeley-CS195/fa23/syllabus.md

 * (1) You must make _four_ of a Question, Quote, Comment, Reply on the associated Ed megapost for one of the required or recommended readings.
 * (2) You must _also_ make a Reply on someone else's thread on one of the associated Ed megapost for one of the required or recommended readings
 * Note: (1) and (2) not need to be on the same reading.
 However, they should be made on readings listed as "Required" or "Recommended."
 QQCRs made for "Extra" readings do not count for course credit.
 For example:
-    * A QQCR could consist of one Question (or Quote) on one required reading _and_ one Comment on a different recommended reading.
+    * A QQCR could consist of a mix of Questions, Quotes, Comments, and Replies on different recommended readings.
-    * Or, a QQCR could consist of two Comments on the same required (or recommmended) reading.
-These Comments can be in the same thread.
+    * Or, a QQCR could consist of five Replies on the same required (or recommmended) reading.
+These Replies can be in the same thread.

 <b>QQCR Grading</b>:
   * Again, the main goal of this assignment is to give you a chance to reflect on readings and contribute to discussion.
 We expect there to be a range of opinions in this classroom.
 As a result, **one-word posts will not receive credit.** Most other posts will.